MaxBarannikov/DocsRAG/README.md

 5. **Cosine + normalized embeddings is non-negotiable.** Forgetting `normalize_embeddings=True` in `sentence-transformers` silently breaks retrieval quality without obvious errors.
 The bug doesn't surface until you measure with Ragas.

 6. **ONNX on CPU beat PyTorch on MPS — and INT8 didn't fit.** The bge-small embedder is small enough (30M params) that ORT's per-call overhead + graph optimizations dominate over MPS's GPU dispatch overhead: **ONNX-CPU-FP32 single-query latency is 3.2× faster than PyTorch-MPS** (1.7 ms vs 5.5 ms p50), with byte-identical retrieval (cosine parity = 1.0, Ragas Δ ≤ 0.01).
 The intuition "GPU should always win" is wrong for sub-100M models.
 Dynamic INT8 went the other way — `context_recall` dropped 0.070 (12.6% relative), well past the 0.05 acceptance budget, and the model got flagged as unusable for retrieval.
 INT8 noise is invisible on cosine-of-same-text (0.997) but compounds across top-k ranking.
-Both results are documented honestly in the [Task 9 section](#task-9--embedder-onnx-optimization) — the negative INT8 result is as informative as the FP32 win.
+Both results are documented honestly in the [Embedder ONNX optimization section](#embedder-onnx-optimization) — the negative INT8 result is as informative as the FP32 win.

 ## Goals